folbricht/desync/README.md

 - `untar`        - unpack a catar file or an index referencing a catar.
 Not available on Windows.
 - `prune`        - remove unreferenced chunks from a local or S3 store.
 Use with caution, can lead to data loss.
 - `verify-index` - verify that an index file matches a given blob
-- `chunk-server` - start a chunk server that serves chunks via HTTP(S)
+- `chunk-server` - start a HTTP(S) chunk server/store
+- `index-server` - start a HTTP(S) index server/store
 - `make`         - split a blob into chunks and create an index file
 - `mount-index`  - FUSE mount a blob index.
 Will make the blob available as single file inside the mountpoint.
 - `info`         - Show information about an index file, such as number of chunks and optionally chunks from an index that a re present in a store

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
 The `chop`, `make`, `tar` and `prune` commands support updating chunk stores in S3, while `verify` only operates on a local store.
-- `-seed <indexfile>` Specifies a seed file and index for the `extract` command.
+- `--seed <indexfile>` Specifies a seed file and index for the `extract` command.
 The tool expects the matching file to be present and have the same name as the index file, without the `.caibx` extension.
-- `-seed-dir <dir>` Specifies a directory containing seed files and their indexes for the `extract` command.
+- `--seed-dir <dir>` Specifies a directory containing seed files and their indexes for the `extract` command.
 For each index file in the directory (`*.caibx`) there needs to be a matching blob without the extension.
 - `-c <store>` Location of a chunk store to be used as cache.
 Needs to be writable.
 - `-n <int>` Number of concurrent download jobs and ssh sessions to the chunk store.
 - `-r` Repair a local cache by removing invalid chunks.
 Only valid for the `verify` command.